o355/PyWeather/.github/CONTRIBUTING.md

 Rules?
 Respect everyone.
 Everyone.
 There will be no discrimination on who you are.
 None of the bad stuff, only positive stuff around here.
 I'm a positive guy.
 Respect the rules, respect each other, and I won't have an issue.

 Questions?
 Report an issue, and I'll do my best to answer them in a reasonable time!

+**When you contribute, you'll get thanked in a release.
+Here's how a thank you in a changelog will probably look.**

+- Bug Fix: Fixed a random bug (thanks to @yourusername for reporting)
+- Pull Request: Added xyz (thanks to @yourusername), etc.
+- Translations: Translated pyweather.py to Spanish (thanks to @tuelnombredeusuario for translating)
+- Enhancements: Added xyz (thanks to @yourusername for suggesting)